How to Compile an ERC-721 Using Vyper

-This function helps us create the readable tokenURI.
-Which is a concatenation of baseURI and stringify of tokenURI.
+This function helps us create the readable tokenURI, a concatenation of baseURI and stringify of tokenURI.

 is made with BaseURI and the stringify of tokenURI

 The domain separator prevents collision of otherwise identical structures.
-It is possible that two DApps come up with an identical structure like Transfer(address from,address to,uint256 amount) that should not be compatible.
-By introducing a domain separator the DApp developers are guaranteed that there can be no signature collision.
+Two DApps may come up with an identical structure like Transfer(address from,address to,uint256 amount) that should not be compatible.
+By introducing a domain separator, the DApp developers are guaranteed that there can be no signature collision.